 The Americans with Disabilities Act (ADA) Amendments Act and regulations from the Equal Employment Opportunity Commission refocused attention on workplace accommodations by broadening the definition of disability; more coverage means more employees will likely be entitled to workplace accommodations.
 This increased attention has some employers concerned about the costs of providing job accommodations.
-However, a study conducted by the Job Accommodation Network (JAN), a service of the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), shows that workplace accommodations not only are low cost, but also positively impact the workplace in many ways.
+However, a survey conducted by the Job Accommodation Network (JAN), which is funded by a contract from the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), indicates workplace accommodations not only are low cost, but also positively impact the workplace in many ways.

-The JAN study has been on-going since 2004.
-JAN, in partnership with the University of Iowa’s Law, Health Policy, and Disability Center (LHPDC), interviewed 1,182 employers between January 2004 and December 2006.
-In addition, JAN, in partnership with the West Virginia University School of Social Work (formerly School of Applied Social Sciences), interviewed 1,188 employers between June 28, 2008, and July 31, 2017.
-Employers in the JAN study represented a range of industry sectors and sizes and contacted JAN for information about workplace accommodations, the ADA, or both.
-Approximately eight weeks after their initial contact, the employers were asked a series of questions about the situation they discussed with JAN and the quality of the services JAN provided.
+The JAN survey has been on-going since 2004.
+Since then, a total of 2,387 employers have been interviewed.
+At present, the West Virginia University School of Social Work conducts these employer surveys.
+Employers participating in the JAN survey represent a broad range of industry sectors and sizes.
+Each of these employers had contacted JAN and obtained specific information about workplace accommodations, the ADA, or both.
+Approximately eight weeks after their initial contact, these employers were asked a series of questions about the situation they discussed with JAN, the quality of the services JAN provided, and the resulting outcomes.

-The study results consistently showed that the benefits employers receive from making workplace accommodations far outweigh the low cost.
-Employers reported that providing accommodations resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers’ compensation and training costs, and improving company diversity.
-These benefits were obtained with little investment.
-The employers in the study reported that a high percentage (59%) of accommodations cost absolutely nothing to make, while the rest typically cost only $500.
+The survey results consistently have shown the benefits employers receive from making workplace accommodations far outweigh the associated costs.
+Employers reported providing accommodations that resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers’ compensation and training costs, and improving company diversity.
+The employers participating in this survey reported a high percentage (59%) of accommodations cost absolutely nothing to make ($0), while the rest of the accommodations made had a typical cost of only $500.

-And to top off these positive results about the cost and benefits of workplace accommodations, the employers in the study also reported that JAN understood their needs and provided information that met their needs.
-In addition, 100% of employers stated that they would use JAN services again for assistance with workplace accommodations.
+Employers who participated also reported that JAN understood their needs and provided information that met those needs.
+In addition, 100% of employers stated they would use JAN’s services again for assistance with workplace accommodations.

-Of the employers who called JAN for accommodation information and solutions, most were doing so to retain or promote (83%) a current employee.
-On average (including those persons who had just been given a job offer or who were newly hired), the employees had been with the company about seven years, with an average wage of about $14 for those paid by the hour, or an average annual salary of about $51,500.
-In addition, the individuals tended to be fairly well-educated, with 54% having a college degree or higher.
+Of the 2,387 employers who have participated in the JAN survey, most (83%) called JAN for accommodation information and solutions to retain or promote a current employee.
+On average (including those who had just been given a job offer or who were newly hired), the employees had been with the company about seven years.
+Average wages for these employees were about $14 for those paid by the hour or approximately $51,400 for those with an annual salary.
+In addition, the individuals tended to be fairly well-educated, with 55% having a college degree or higher.

 Finding #2: Most employers report no cost or low cost for accommodating employees with disabilities.

-Of the employers who gave cost information related to accommodations they had provided, 410 out of 700 (59%) said the accommodations needed by employees cost absolutely nothing.
-Another 256 (36%) experienced a one-time cost.
-Only 25 (4%) said the accommodation resulted in an ongoing, annual cost to the company and 9 (1%) said the accommodation required a combination of one-time and annual costs; however, too few of these employers provided cost data to report with accuracy.
-Of those accommodations that did have a cost, the typical one-time expenditure by employers was $500.
-When asked how much they paid for an accommodation beyond what they would have paid for an employee without a disability who was in the same position, employers typically answered around $400.
+Of the 718 employers who were able to provide cost information related to accommodations they had provided, 423 (59%) said the accommodations needed by their employee cost absolutely nothing.
+Another 261 (36%) experienced a one-time cost.
+Only 25 (3%) said the accommodation resulted in an ongoing, annual cost to the company and 9 (1%) said the accommodation required a combination of one-time and annual costs.
+Of those accommodations that did have a one-time cost, the median one-time expenditure as reported by the employer was $500.
+When asked how much they paid for an accommodation beyond what they would have paid for an employee without a disability who was in the same position, the median answer given by employers was $300.

 Finding #3: Employers report accommodations are effective.

 Employers who had implemented accommodations by the time they were interviewed were asked to rank the effectiveness of the accommodations on a scale of 1 to 5, with 5 being extremely effective.
-Of those responding, 75% reported the accommodations were either very effective or extremely effective.
+Of the 714 responding, the majority (75%) reported the accommodations were either very effective or extremely effective.